Norgate-AV/NAVFoundation.Amx/Cryptography/NAVFoundation.Cryptography.Md5.md

 ## Overview

 The `NAVFoundation.Cryptography.Md5` module provides an implementation of the MD5 message-digest algorithm for NetLinx.
-MD5 is a widely-used cryptographic hash function that produces a 128-bit (16-byte) hash value, typically expressed as a 32-character hexadecimal number.
+MD5 is a widely-used cryptographic hash function that produces a 128-bit (16-byte) hash value.

 This implementation is based on [RFC 1321](https://www.rfc-editor.org/rfc/rfc1321).